-There are many methods hackers use to get into a computer, computer network, a website or an online service.
+There are many methods hackers use to get into a computer, computer network, a website or online service.
 Carrying out a Brute Force Attack is one of them.
-It is one of the simplest, yet time consuming method to hack a server or a normal computer.
-The Brute force attack mechanism has its advantages – it can also used to check network security and to recover forgotten passwords.
-In this post we will try and understand Brute Force Attack definition and see the basic prevention method.
+It is one of the simplest, yet time-consuming method to hack a server or a normal computer.
+The Brute force attack mechanism has its advantages – it can also be used to check network security and to recover forgotten passwords.
+In this post, we will try and understand Brute Force Attack definition and see the basic prevention method.

 Brute Force Attacks

 A Brute Force Attack is a type of Cyber Attack, where you have a software spinning up different characters to create a possible password combination.
 The Brute Force Attack password cracker software simply uses all possible combinations to figure out passwords for a computer or a network server.
 It is simple and does not employ any intelligent techniques.
-Since it is math based, it takes less time to crack a password using brute force applications rather than figuring them out manually.
-I said math based because computers are good at math and perform such calculations in split seconds compared to human brains, that take it longer to create combinations.
+Since it is math-based, it takes less time to crack a password using brute force applications rather than figuring them out manually.
+I said math-based because computers are good at math and perform such calculations in split seconds compared to human brains, which take longer to create combinations.

 Speed of computing & passwords matter during Brute Force Attacks

 If you are using all lower letters and no special characters or digits, it might be a work of just 2-10 minutes before a brute force attack can crack the password.
 However, a combination of upper case and lower case letters along with a digit (supposing there are eight digits), will take more than 14-15 years to crack the password.

 It also depends upon the speed of the computer processor, as to how long it takes to crack the password of the network or normal login to a Windows standalone computer.